seejanerun/Partners-MLOps-Workshop/README.md

 ```
 Name the file **app.sh** and click **Save**

 Now navigate back into the Files tab, and enter the scripts folder.
-Open **shiny_app.R**
+Click add a new file and name it **shiny_app.R** paste the following into the file

 ```R
 #